tiomno/laravel-simple-blog/readme.md

 ## Mission: Create a simple blog system in Laravel

-### You will need the following:
-1. Git Installed & GitHub Account
-2. Homestead / Valet / Vagrant or MAMP to run Laravel
-3. IDE (PHPStorm) or Text Editor (i.e. Sublime Text)
-4. Terminal or Command Line
-5. MySQL Database or SQLite Database

 ### Estimated Completion Time: Within 2 Hours
 Let’s Begin:
-1. Please start a fresh 5.x Laravel project
+1. Start a fresh 5.x Laravel project
 2. Utilise Twitter Bootstrap (CSS & JS)
-3. Please create the following functionality for a client:
+3. Create the following functionality for a client:

 An **Administrator** may view all existing blog posts **or see a message that no blogs are available**.
 A logged out user should be able to see all Active blog posts available.